acolter/cleaningdata/CodeBook.md

 Unzipped the zip file from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"

 Read in all files from the data set using read.table.
-The subject_test.txt, y_test.txt, subject_train.txt and y_train.txt files were read in using colClasses="factor"
+The y_test.txt and y_train.txt files were read in using colClasses="factor"

 Created column names for all data sets.
 The 561 values from features.txt was used to name the test.set and train.set data sets (X_test.txt and X_train.txt) The column for the test.labels and train.labels data sets (y_test and y_train) was named "activity".
 The column for the test.subject and train subject data sets (subject_test.txt and subject_train.txt) was named "subject".